pemazzon/CAPRIUserGuide/docs/UsingSLURM.rst

   - If you request too few resources your job will likely crash;
   - If you request too much resources you will likely **wait a lot** for your job to start or, **worse**, you will reserve for yourself resources you will never use.
-This has a negative impact on other users.
+This has a negative impact on other users too!

 Check the job efficiency of a completed job issuing::